GoogleCloudPlatform/datacatalog-tag-engine/README.md

 }
 ```

-Open the Data Catalog UI and verify that your tag got created.
+Open the Data Catalog UI and verify that your tag was successfully created.
 If not, open the Cloud Run logs and investigate the problem.

 ### <a name="testb"></a>Testing your Tag Engine setup with a service account: